 IMPERIOLI: ...Turned him, you know - and earned him the nickname Paulie Walnuts forever.

 BRIGER: That's great.
 Well, why don't we take another short break here?
 If you're just joining us, our guest is Michael Imperioli, who stars in the second season of the HBO show "The White Lotus."
 We'll be back after a break.
 This is FRESH AIR.

 IMPERIOLI: Yeah.
-I had attempts at writing fiction before, both short stories and longer form, I guess, novels, many times for many years and never got anywhere with it.
-But I wanted to write a coming-of-age story because in 2013, my middle child was 16 and was going through, you know, usual difficult 16-year-old problems.
+I had attempts at writing fiction before, both short stories and longer-form, I guess, novels, many times for many years and never got anywhere with it.
+But I wanted to write a coming-of-age story because in 2013 my middle child was 16 and was going through, you know, usual difficult 16-year-old problems.
 And I wanted to find a way to relate to that.
-So I started writing this coming-of-age story about this kid who moves - his mother inherits some money, and they move from a blue-collar, working-class neighborhood in Queens to a rather posh east midtown, you know, doorman building, you know, a distance that's, you know - I don't know - two miles maybe as the crow flies, but very, very different lifestyles, you know, totally different kind of world for this kid.
+So I started writing this coming-of-age story about this kid who moves - his mother inherits some money, and they move from a blue-collar, working-class neighborhood in Queens to a rather posh east midtown, you know, doorman building, you know, a distance that's, you know - I don't know - two miles maybe as the crow flies, but very, very different lifestyles, you know, different types of - it's a totally different kind of world for this kid.

 BRIGER: Yeah.
 You have Lou Reed working on two songs in your novel.
 One is "Street Hassle," which is, like, one of my favorite songs from anyone.
 It's a beautiful and dark song...

 BRIGER: ...about love and death and loss.
 And I think people think that that's inspired by his breakup with Rachel.

 IMPERIOLI: Oh, it definitely is.
 Yeah.